- Sourcing, vetting, and assembling the right team for the engagement

 Solbeg sources engineers and specialists for the engagement.
 You meet the candidates and have direct input on the final team.
 Assembly is measured in weeks, not hiring cycles.

-The team gets access to your tools, repositories, and workflows.
-They participate in your ceremonies, learn the product context, and integrate into the delivery process — not a separate parallel process.
+The team gets access to the tools, repositories, and workflows agreed for the engagement.
+They participate in the agreed ceremonies, learn the product context, and integrate into the delivery process — not a separate parallel process.

 Ongoing delivery and continuous scaling